akrampatel89/Sentiment-Analysis-of-IMDB-Movie-Reviews-/README.md

 ![image](https://user-images.githubusercontent.com/55452866/89191685-ec1d4600-d5c0-11ea-94be-de8793258b00.png)

 ## Approach:

+### Data Preprocessing:
+In this section I am doing all the Data cleaning and analysis.

 ### Importing the data and taking a first look at it:
 The dataset has two columns review and sentiment.There are 50000 reveiws.